imedkrisna/krisna/content/id/slides/cipsdata/index.md

 - How to process an information of the income of 1 million people?

+- When we have data of 1 million people, it's impractical to look at 1 million values.

-- We usually look at one number that can represent those 1 million people's income.
+- We look for one number that represent these 1 million values.

-- We often use average to have a sense of the whole group.
+  - this is usually the average (or mean).

-- We use standard deviation to sense the spread.
+- We also need to understand how the value is distributed.
-  - High standard deviation means a huge spread.
+  - called standard deviation.
-  - Huge spread = highly unequal.

 ---

+## Normal distribution

+- If we group values, take frequency, then sort them, we can make a distribution plot.

+- We can make a smooth approximation of the distribution plot with functions.

+- The most famous distribution is the **normal distribution**

+- Normal distribution's characteristics:
+  - frequency is highest around the mean
+  - the tail is skinny (i.e., frequency is very small in the extremes)

+---

+## Normal distribution

+{{< figure src="fig2.png" height=400 >}}

+---

+## Normal distribution

+{{< figure src="fig1.png" height=400 >}}

+---

-## The need to aggregate
+## When to use median

 - Median is the value lying in the middle of the whole group if we sort the value.